apache/carbondata/docs/datamap/datamap-management.md

 How can user know whether datamap is used in the query?

-User can use EXPLAIN command to know, it will print out something like
+User can set enable.query.statistics = true and use EXPLAIN command to know, it will print out something like

 ```text
 == CarbonData Profiler ==